 Violation of any provision of this VA law constitutes a Class 1 misdemeanor.
 If the violation resulted in damage to property of another person, the court may, in addition, order the suspension of the driver's privilege to operate a motor vehicle for not more than one year.
 If the violation resulted in injury to another person, the court may, in addition to any other penalty imposed, order the suspension of the driver's privilege to operate a motor vehicle for not more than two years.
 If the violation resulted in the death of another person, the court may, in addition to any other penalty imposed, order the suspension of the driver's privilege to operate a motor vehicle for two years

 In VA a Class 1 misdemeanor can come with penalties of confinement in jail for up to twelve months and a fine of up to $2,500, either or both.
-It is likely that your husband is required to attend on the court date due to the fact that jail time is a potential penalty.
-Other Class 1 misdemeanors in Virginia include: Reckless Driving, Driving While Suspended (Driver's License), and Driving Under the Influence.

 This "move over" law has been in effect for 6 years in Virginia (since 2002) and at least 40 states other states require drivers approaching a police vehicle with flashing lights activated either to make an immediate lane change or to slow down at least 20 MPH under the posted speed limit.